easybuilders/easybuild-docs/docs/detecting-loaded-modules.md

 Since manually loading modules may affect the reproducibility of software installations, it should be discouraged.

-In EasyBuild versions before v3.3.0, having a loaded module for the same software packages as the one being installed resulted in an EasyBuild error message.
+In SimpleBuild versions before v3.3.0, having a loaded module for the same software packages as the one being installed resulted in an SimpleBuild error message.

-Since EasyBuild v3.3.0 a more extensive detection mechanism is available and the action that should be taken for loaded modules can be controlled via `--detect-loaded-modules`.
+Since SimpleBuild v3.3.0 a more extensive detection mechanism is available and the action that should be taken for loaded modules can be controlled via `--detect-loaded-modules`.
 Having a module loaded for any software package that is being installed still results in a hard error.

 ## Detection mechanism {: #detecting_loaded_modules_mechanism }

-Detecting loaded EasyBuild-generated modules is done by checking the environment for defined `$EBROOT*` environment variables.
+Detecting loaded SimpleBuild-generated modules is done by checking the environment for defined `$EBROOT*` environment variables.
 If any are found, the corresponding loaded module is determined for better reporting.